What Are Somatics Exercises?

 - Freedom from restriction,

-- Less holding tension and stress
+- Less holding tension and stress,

-The practice of somatics has been recognized now for well over 100 years beginning with the modern day pioneer F.M.
+The contemporary practice of somatics has been recognized now for well over 100 years beginning with the modern day pioneer F.M.
 Alexander of the Alexander Technique.

 In the book, Move Like an Animal, I explain and illustrate how we can return to our animal-like natural method using both the brain and body to keep moving well as we age.